 Remember, the house edge keeps increasing as you add more parlay legs into the slip.
 If you have a 25% chance of winning a two-leg parlay in point spread betting, this reduces to 17.5% if you add two extra legs.

 All said and done; a parlay bet slip should always feature the hot favorites to win the wager or at least the insurance bonus.
 And if possible, take advantage of multi-game parlay insurance and parlay insurance odds boosts to maximize the situation.
+We certainly recommend you should get parlay insurance where possible.

 What is parlay insurance?